EDA-DM: Enhanced Distribution Alignment for Post-Training Quantization of Diffusion Models: Introduction

 PTQ generally follows a simple pipeline: obtaining calibration samples and then reconstructing the output.
-However, previous PTQ methods designed for a single time step network fail in diffusion models because the activations in different denoising steps lead to a distribution mismatch at two levels: \textbf{1) At calibration sample level}, since the diffusion models have an iterative denoising process, the temporal activations result in input samples changed with time steps, making it difficult to align calibration samples with the overall sample distribution. \cite{shang2023post},~\cite{li2023q}, and~\cite{wang2023towards} propose specific calibration samples to address this issue.
+However, as shown in Fig.~\ref{fig:motivation}, previous PTQ methods fail in diffusion models because the highly dynamic activations lead to a distribution mismatch at two levels: \textbf{1) At calibration sample level}, since the diffusion models have an iterative denoising process, the input samples changed with time steps result in temporal activations, making it difficult to align calibration samples with the overall sample distribution.
+Previous methods~\cite{shang2023post,li2023q,wang2023towards} select calibration samples based on experiment and observation.
 However, these methods are suboptimal or introduce computational overhead. \textbf{2) At reconstruction output level}, the activations in diffusion models have a wide range, which increases the difficulty of quantization.
 Using the previous reconstruction methods results in the outputs mismatch between the quantized model and the full-precision model.
-Specifically, block-wise reconstruction~\cite{li2021brecq} over-enhances the dependence within the block layers, while layer-wise reconstruction~\cite{xu2021rounding} ignores the connections across layers.
+Specifically, block-wise reconstruction~\cite{li2021brecq} over-enhances the dependence within the block layers resulting in overfitting, while layer-wise reconstruction~\cite{hubara2020improving} ignores the connections across layers resulting in underfitting.